hsavit1/Objective-C-Design-Patterns/README.md

 | One adapter object only; no extra pointer indirection is needed to get the adaptee | Requires an extra pointer to indirectly access Adaptee and adapt its behavior |

 	#####When would you use an adapter?
-    * the interdace of an existing class does not match the one you need
+    * the interface of an existing class does not match the one you need
     * you want to have a reusable class that can cooperate with other classes with possibly incompatible interfaces
     * you need to adapt several different subclasses of a class, but it's impractical to let each of them subclass a class adapter.
 So you can use an object adapter (a.k.a. delegate) to adapt their parent's interface